The Cambridge Chop House – Cambridge

 The steak came with mash potatoes, peppercorn sauce, and a very small side salad.
 I ordered some cauliflower and cheese which was an added extra.

 The steak met all expectations and more.
 It was one of the nicest and most tender cuts I’ve had in a long time.
 The mashed potatoes looked quite stingy to start with but turned out to be just about right in terms of balance with the size of the steak.
-The cauliflower and cheese was absolutely brilliant and one of the nicest examples I’ve ever had in my entire life.
+The cauliflower and cheese was absolutely brilliant and one of the nicest examples I have ever had in my entire life.
 It was delicious.

-My wife had The Chop House Burger, which was trenchmore Wagyu cross beef burger with baby gem, tomatoes, pickles and theit very own burger sauce.
+My wife had ‘The Chop House Burger’, which was a trenchmore Wagyu-cross beef burger with baby gem, tomatoes, pickles and theit very own burger sauce.
 She thought it was very tasty, succulent, and well executed.
+It looked fantastic from where I was sitting.

 Roast beef